oasis-open/cti-pattern-matcher/README.rst

 All contributions made to this TC Open Repository are subject to open source license terms expressed in the `BSD-3-Clause License`_.
-That license was selected as the declared `“Applicable License”`_ when the TC Open Repository was created.
+That license was selected as the declared `"Applicable License"`_ when the TC Open Repository was created.

-As documented in `“Public Participation Invited`_\ “, contributions to this OASIS TC Open Repository are invited from all parties, whether affiliated with OASIS or not.
+As documented in `"Public Participation Invited"`_\ “, contributions to this OASIS TC Open Repository are invited from all parties, whether affiliated with OASIS or not.
 Participants must have a GitHub account, but no fees or OASIS membership obligations are required.